 - Garage conversions

 - Please try the interactive house for visual guidance on permitted development and many common householder projects.

-If you need more information or are unsure we have a duty planning officer available for pre-booked 15min appointments on Mondays and Fridays between 10am and 12.20pm.
+If you need more information or are unsure, we have a duty planning officer available for pre-booked 15min appointments on Mondays between 10am and 12.20pm.
 Appointments are available over a rolling 2 week period and can be booked by contacting our Customer Service Centre on 01923 226400.

 The duty planner can offer informal guidance on potential householder (residential) planning applications only.
 No site visits or written responses will be available from this service.

 Please note the following queries that should not be booked for the duty planner:

 - An opinion on whether an application would be acceptable - submit a Pre-application

 - Anything involving the creation of a new residential dwelling e.g conversion of a house into 2 flats - submit a Pre-application

 - Anything that is not a residential property e.g commercial properties - check the Planning Portal or submit a Pre-application